Research Interests

 Driver Takeover Study in Highly Automated Vehicles

-In highly automated vehicles, a driver is required to takeover control from the automated system and manually drive in the event of a situation automation cannot handle.
-Until autonomy is perfected, a driver’s input is mission critical.
+The purpose of this study was to understand how common non-driving related tasks impact a driver’s takeover performance.
+In highly automated vehicles, a driver is required to takeover control from the automated system and manually drive in the event of a situation that automation cannot handle.
 However, it is possible the driver became occupied with an alternate, non-driving related task and no longer has the proper situation awareness to safely takeover driving before automation is disengaged.
-The purpose of this study was to understand how common non-driving related tasks impact a driver’s takeover performance.

 To study the effects of non-driving related tasks on takeover performance, important non-driving related tasks were determined through a questionnaire and a realistic driving simulator was constructed.

 This work is documented in an paper at the National Conference on Undergraduate Research.
 Additional details on the background literature, takeover study, and preliminary results are documented in my Honors College thesis.